Archaeological Museum of Heraklion: Insanely Helpful Visit Guide

 The Archaeological Museum of Heraklion is one of the most important museums in Europe.
 It’s been built on what used to be a Venetian-Franciscan friary destroyed during an earthquake back in 1865.

-Impressive pieces of pottery, amazing jewelry, seals, sculptures, and metal objects arrayed following a logical narrative that guides visitors through the different themes the collections present.
+Impressive pottery pieces, fantastic jewelry, seals, sculptures, and metal objects are arrayed following a logical narrative that guides visitors through the collections’ different themes.

-Therefore, you will find exhibits related to trade, others dedicated to death, religion, or even settlements.
+Therefore, you will find exhibits related to trade and others dedicated to death, religion, or even settlements.
 Twenty-seven galleries on two floors full of impressive beauty.

 Archaeological Museum of Heraklion

 The Draughtboard.
 A board game inlaid with ivory, blue glass paste, and rock crystal.
-Particularly complex and luxurious artifacts, which bears witness to the high standards of living in the palace.
+Particularly complex and luxurious artifacts, witnessing the high living standards in the palace.

 The Exhibition at the Archaeological Museum of Heraklion